Do you feel SAD? Steps to beat the winter blues

 5. You think of committing suicide.

-Talk to an expert immediately.
-Ask your family doctor to refer you to a mental health professional or check CMHA Mental Health Resources.
+Talk to an expert quickly.
+Your family doctor can refer you to a mental health professional.
+You can also check CMHA Mental Health Resources.

 Sources: Don’t be SAD, Laurie McPherson, Winnipeg Health Region; Combating the winter blues (presentation slides), Blaine Roberts, English Online; More than just the winter blues?
 Rush.edu; Seasonal Affective Disorder, Canada.com; Seasonal Affective Disorder, Canadian Mental Health Association; and What are endorphins?
 Tom Scheve, How stuff works.
 Retrieved December 10, 2018.